venkatesh-reddy679/Prometheus-alertmanager-project/README.md

    ![image](https://github.com/venkatesh-reddy679/Prometheus-alertmanager-project/assets/60383183/7d000264-db75-4181-accf-26d7f3b82211)
    ![image](https://github.com/venkatesh-reddy679/Prometheus-alertmanager-project/assets/60383183/c87e881b-8bb7-4f66-b9ab-7e04ebfb482e)

-5. I have exposed a java application on port 8080 of the server where the node_exporter is already running and will configure this endpoint as target in the blackbox_exporter configuration. we can find the blackbox_exporter prometheus configuration in thier offifical github https://github.com/prometheus/blackbox_exporter
+5. I have exposed a java application on port 8080 of the server where the node_exporter is already running and will configure this endpoint as target in the blackbox_exporter configuration. we can find the blackbox_exporter prometheus configuration in thier offifical github https://github.com/prometheus/blackbox_exporter and restart prometheus

    Note: